 When you were a child, did you run a multi-million dollar empire?
 Probably not.
 However, raking in millions is just playtime for Ryan Kaji.
-He's the star of Ryan's World, one of the most prolific channels on YouTube.
+He's the star of Ryan's World, formerly called Ryan's Toys Review, one of the most prolific channels on YouTube.
 And he's only a child.

 Yes, you read that correctly.
 A child has mastered how to earn a fortune on the popular video-sharing platform.
 What is Ryan's niche?
 Toys.
 And that makes complete sense for a kid who just wants to have fun doing what he does best—playing.